Price: $2,995,000 USD

 - Link Digital depth indicator, speed indicator and wind indicator – not operational

-A recently installed Quicklift davit with 2200 pound capacity is mounted in the center of the boat so that the tender can be launched to either side without moving the yacht away from the dock.
+A recently installed Quicklift davit with 3,000 pound capacity is mounted in the center of the boat so that the tender can be launched to either side without moving the yacht away from the dock.
 When the tender is afloat there is a very large area for sunning with bench seating to the stern and chaise chairs to one side.
 A Jenn-Air barbecue grill, refrigerator and icemaker are located here for alfresco meals.
+The tender onboard is not included.

 Two 12 person Givens SOLAS life rafts and 2 EPIRBs are here as part of the safety equipment.